Jotunn/kbnhud/README.md

 **HUD Crosshairs instructions**

-1. Go to `tf/custom/KBNHud/scripts` and open `hudlayout.res` with a text editor program (eg. Notepad).
+1. Go to `tf/custom/kbnhud-master/scripts` and open `crosshairs_hudlayout.res` with a text editor program (eg. Notepad).

 2. There are 4 individual crosshair code batches.
 Each one can use one crosshair image.